AGCCS/AGCCS-CTRL22/demesh/NodeControl.md

 To have all charging stations flash their LED button twice at the beginning of every two-seconds period, the host may send `{"dst":"*", "cmd":"avrsetpar", "avrpar":"blinks", "avrval":2}` via TCP to the root node.

 **Note**.
-For sake o simplicity, `demesh.c` restricts the type of parameter values to  32bit signed integers, so there are no floats or strings;  the AVR firmware for our charging station further restricts this to a maximum of 16bit.
+For sake of simplicity, `demesh.c` restricts the type of parameter values to  32bit signed integers, so there are no floats or strings;  the AVR firmware for our charging station further restricts this to a maximum of 16bit.